Castle of Almada: History

 It was decommissioned in 1825, and Lieutenant Fulgêncio Gomes dos Santos Vale received orders to collect all the arms material onsite, and transfer it the military arsenal in Lisbon.
 But, the site was garrisoned in 1831, during the context of the Portuguese Civil War (1828-1834).
 In this period, the site was commanded by Colonel Manuel de Freitas e Paiva.
 It was visited by King D. Miguel (1828-1834) on 18 February 1832.
 When Liberals advanced into Lisbon, they defeated Miguelists in the Battle of Cova da Piedade (also known as the Battle of Cacilhas) on 23 June 1833, forcing their retreat to the Castle of Almada.
 These forces were defeated on the following day.

 Between 1865 and 1866 there were repairs completed, in order to coordinate with the various defensive batteries on the southern margin of the Tagus.
 With the loss of its defensive function, its garrison was reduced and its command assigned to reformist officials, classifying it as a first and second class fort.

 In 1868, the public garden was inaugurated, providing landscapes and views of the Tagus.

 When the first Portuguese Republic was proclaimed in the country (5 October 1910), it was occupied by Republicans, without any resistance.

 During the pandemic of 1918, the site was used to serve as a temporary hospital.

-Following the 26 August 1931 revolt, the revolutionary airman José Manuel Sarmento de Beires (who along with António Jacinto de Silva Brito Paes, had completed a circumnavigation from Lisbon to Maucau on 2 April 1924) left the air base at Alverca, to bomb the fortification.
+Following the 26 August 1931 revolt, the revolutionary airman José Manuel Sarmento de Beires (who along with António Jacinto de Silva Brito Paes, had completed the first aerial flight from Lisbon to Maucau on 2 April 1924) left the air base at Alverca, to bomb the fortification.
 He failed in this attempt, with his bomb falling in the town square (today Almada Velha), causing the death of three people and injuring many onlookers, including children flying kites in the vicinity.
 The name of the square was later referred to as the Largo das Vitimas (square of the victims) on 26 August 1931, with an inscription inscribed on a plaque to mark the tragic event and its victims.

 During the Second World War, the castle received new artillery.
 It was garrisoned until the Carnation Revolution, when the garrison revolted on the day of the event.
-Following 1976 its installations were occupied by the forces of the GNR Guarda Nacional Republicana (Republican National Guard), when the building was reconstructed for this purpose.
+After 1976, the building was renovated and the installations used by the Guarda Nacional Republicana (Republican National Guard).

-In the 1990s, the municipal authority of Almada, in the ambit of the restoration of the historical centre of Almada Velha, the public garden was reformulated and improved.
+The public garden was revamped in the 1990s as part of the restoration of the historical centre of Almada Velha undertaken by the municipal authority of Almada.

-By the early 21st century, the castle and fortifications became occupied by a contingent of the Destacamento de Intervenção de Setúbal (Setúbal Intervention Detachment) of the GNR.
+By the early 21st century, the castle and fortifications hosted a contingent of the Destacamento de Intervenção de Setúbal (Setúbal Intervention Detachment) of the GNR.